 Want to lose weight?
-Foods to not eat for weight loss:
+Foods to NOT eat for weight loss:

 Sugars – Generally, sugars are found in sweet preparations that use table sugar as their sweeteners.
 Chemically speaking, there are many types of sugars.
 Table sugar is just one of them.
 There is also another type of sugar, which is found in honey and fruits.
 A different type of sugar is found in milk.
 Each of these types of sugars varies in glucose content.
+Find a sugar alternative.

 It is the glucose content of these sugars that determine how much calories you will need to burn.
 Not burning the calories in the food that you take in will lead to weight gain.

 Carbohydrate-rich foods are also sugar-rich.
 This is because carbohydrates are, chemically, large forms of sugars.
 Here is how to find the hidden carbs in food.

 Salt – is needed in the diet in order to add flavor to foods.
 Its chemical components, sodium and chloride, are also necessary for proper cell functioning.
 However, too much salt in the diet counters one’s health goals.
 Salt causes the body to retain too much water, thus, leading to weight gain.
 Too much salt is also dangerous for the circulatory system and the kidneys.

 Fats – are classified as saturated and unsaturated.
 Many people who go on a weight loss diet choose to limit both their saturated and unsaturated fat intake.
 While this is a good step, there are certain types of fats that are good for one’s body.
 Mono-unsaturated and polyunsaturated fats help in lowering the levels of bad cholesterol in the body.
 Good sources of these fats are canola oil, corn oil, olive oil and soybean oil.